 Area I There is no additional requirement.
-The second semester of English composition may be satisfied by ENG W132, ENG W231, TCM 220, or TCM 320.
+The second semester of English composition may be satisfied by ENG W132 (or ENG W150), ENG W231, TCM 220, or TCM 320.

 Area II All degree options require 5 credit hours in a modern foreign language.